ParkWork5/ParkWork5.github.io/_posts/2025-03-31-YouDidWhatToThatServer.md

 4. Creates a new virtual desktop called hVNC.
 5. Runs the functions CreateDesktop and CreateProcess from the loaded dll file.

 When looking through the code I was curious on what the deal was with the virtual desktops.
 I think the idea behind it was to hide the activity of the AnyDesk running in a different Windows desktop.
-Then run Explorer.exe on that created desktop to make it appear legitimate or if discovered to get the user to think Windows must be acting up like is usually does.
+Then run Explorer.exe on that created desktop to make it appear legitimate or if discovered to get the user to think Windows must be acting up like it usually does.

 ## PowerShell 405d1.ps1